GoyalLab/ExPert/README.md

 # ExPert

-Part A: A Snakemake pipeline for analyzing and integrating perturbation sequencing experiments.
+Part A: A Snakemake pipeline for downloading and merging perturbation screening experiments.
 Part B: AI framework for perturbation prediction in scRNA-seq data.

 ## 🚀 A: Quick Start